 Notting Hill- I love this area!
-Not just because I imagine running into Hugh Grant (who accidentally spills orange juice all over me), but because it’s such a gorgeous neighborhood filled with beautiful homes.
+Not just because I imagine running into Hugh Grant, who will accidentally spills orange juice all over me.
+But because it’s such a gorgeous neighborhood filled with beautiful homes.
 I have friends, who I have stayed with, that live there and my favorite thing to do is to walk along Portobello Road enjoying the market and humming “Ain’t no sunshine”.
 It’s such good people watching and shopping!

 My future home.

 Kensington Gardens- You can fly, you can fly, you can fly!
 Alright, it’s more than just the Peter Pan statue, but I mean, come on, that’s fun.
-The gardens are absolutely stunning surrounding the palace and I have enjoyed walking along the water feeding the ducks (ok, watching others feed the ducks) and imagining Will and Kate coming out for a stroll with George and Charlotte.
+The gardens are absolutely stunning surrounding the palace.
+I have enjoyed walking along the water feeding the ducks (ok, watching others feed the ducks).
+And imagining Will and Kate coming out for a stroll with George and Charlotte.
 It hasn’t happened yet, but when it does, we will be instant friends and I promise to remember the little people.